akhil-17/PokerSlam-3/README.md

 - Shared success animation for "Play hand" and "Play again" buttons
 - Distinct haptic feedback for game reset
 - Simplified main menu (tap anywhere to start)
-- In-game access to hand reference guide
+- Enhanced game header with score display, exit button, and help button for Hand Reference access.
-- Enhanced game header with score display
+- Updated HandReferenceView: Presented as an overlay with a top-right close button, custom fonts, mini card previews for examples, and a bottom fade gradient.

 ### Game Rules
 - Cards must be adjacent to be selected